StewAlexander-com/NetVendor/README.md

 - VLAN extraction from multiple sources (column, interface, etc.)
 - Port extraction for detailed switch analysis
 - Header skipping and robust error handling

+**Want to understand how format detection works?** See [TUTORIAL.md](TUTORIAL.md#file-type-detection) for detailed implementation and how to add support for new vendor formats.

 ---